• Skip to primary navigation

 Why most toys don’t work for my cat (it might happen to yours too!)

-The following are some of the examples of toys that don’t currently work for my cat and some of these scenarios maybe happen with your kitty as well:
+The following are some of the examples of toys that don’t currently work for my cat and some of these scenarios may be happen with your kitty as well:

-Cat balls: My cat doesn’t play with balls because she can’t carry a ball in her mouth as a prey.
+Cat balls: My cat doesn’t play with balls because she can’t carry a ball in her mouth as prey.
 Maybe if balls were small enough to fit in her mouth but the problem is that balls are made of hard plastic or rubber and sometimes she gets hit by them when bouncing around and she doesn’t like that.
 I found a temporary solution with balls made of foam but she started to stick her teeth in them to carry them and that was not safe.

 Laser toys: My cat chases the laser dot for a little bit but she stops doing it because she can’t reach the “prey” and becomes frustrated.
 She is the type of cat that needs a fast reward, otherwise, she gives up easily.
-Also, after a while she discovered that somehow that light came from my hand.
+Also, after a while, she discovered that somehow that light came from my hand.
 I don’t know if this has ever happened to you with your cat but after she realized this she looked more at my hand than at the laser dot.

-Mice toys: Sophie really likes playing with mice toys and she has tried every type, materials and size.
+Mice toys: Sophie really likes playing with mice toys and she has tried every type, material, and size.
 But now she already knows them all and doesn’t play with them.
 But I have found some tricks to make her play with some of them.
 I highly recommend mice with rattling noise, this really works with my kitty.
 Keep reading to learn how to make your cat engage when playing with mice toys.

 Automatic toys: An excellent toy was the SmartyKat Hot Pursuit because my cat played a lot with it.
 I had to put it away from my cat for a couple of days to keep my cat interested in it and it worked.
-She played for months with this toy but now she just sits next to it in hunting posture but never touches the feather or stick.
+She played for months with this toy but now she just sits next to it in a hunting posture but never touches the feather or stick.
 Other toys such as the Smartykat String Fling or the Pawaboo pet teasing toy weren’t such a success.
 Most automatic toys work for a day up to a week and then the cat stops playing, the exception is the Smartykat Hot Pursuit.

 The SmartyKat is a good automatic toy